-We're an upbeat four piece American Roots band out of Austin, featuring fine pickin', male and female vocals, with interests ranging from Monroe to Leadbelly, Hank Williams to Hot Rize, Bob Wills to Blue Highway, and Scruggs to Johnny Rodriguez.
+We're an upbeat four piece American Roots band out of Austin, featuring fine pickin' and lead and harmony vocals, with interests ranging from Monroe to Leadbelly, Hank Williams to Hot Rize, Bob Wills to Blue Highway, and Scruggs to Johnny Rodriguez.

 Shawn Spiars has been playing the 5-string banjo and performing for audiences for over 30 years.
 Since earning an Associate-of-Arts degree in Bluegrass Music from South Plain College in 1982, he has performed with numerous bands throughout Central Texas including Hard to Make a Living, Sabine River Bend Bluegrass, and Blue Country Grass.
 His driving banjo style borrows elements from banjo legends Earl Scruggs, Don Reno, and Alan Munde.